Nick Van Eede: The Drivers (1981–1984)

 Van Eede formed the Drivers with friends Mak Norman and Steve Boorer.
 In the early 1980s, they signed with a record label in Canada.
 They had a couple of hits there with "Tears on Your Anorak" and "Talk All Night", plus a studio album, Short Cuts.
+A music video for the track "Stolen Treasure" from the album received some airplay on MTV.
 They had a support band called Fast Forward, whose line up included guitarist Kevin MacMichael.
 Van Eede was so impressed with MacMichael's guitar playing that the former asked MacMichael to form a new band with him; however, MacMichael could not commit at that time.
 After a final single release with "Things", a Bobby Darin cover, the Drivers broke up in 1983.